Africa Health Collaborative Research Fund 2026

 Amref International University: Either graduated with a PhD in the last three years or a PhD student with evidence of full registration for the course; a master’s degree holder with evidence of at least one publication in peer reviewed journals as a first author or second author.

-Kwame Nkrumah University of Science and Technology: Early career would include all PhDs, up to the level of assistant lecturer
+Kwame Nkrumah University of Science and Technology: All PhDs, Postdoctoral fellows, up to the level of Lecturer.

-University of Toronto: 5 years from time of first research appointment
+University of Toronto: 5 years from time of first research appointment.

-Appendix 2: Eligibility Requirements by Institution
+Appendix 2: Project Requirements by Institution

 Addis Ababa University: Proposal must address primary health care and health systems related issues in a multi-disciplinary and innovative approach, must include graduate trainees to participate in the proposed project.